Saadullahi/Genomac_Biocoding_Bootcamp/README.md

 # Genomac_Biocoding_Bootcamp
-Comparative analysis of gene expression profiles between Alzheimer’s-related genes and healthy controls using Myeloid.
+Comparative analysis of gene expression profiles between Alzheimer’s-related genes and healthy controls using Myeloid and Neuron.